During October 2020, SW9 supported Black History Month.

 Originally built in the late 3rd century, Portchester Castle is the most impressive and best preserved of the ‘Saxon shore’ forts.
 It has a very specific tale to tell about Black History in Britain as over 2500 black prisoners of war were brought there in 1796 from the Caribbean island of St Lucia, including women and children.
 You can learn more about their extraordinary story by visiting the Portchester Castle website.

 We hope to still carry out this trip at some point in the future, when it is considered safe to do so.
 In the meantime you can find out all about the history of Portchester by clicking on the button below.

-Based upon Black History Month and our displays, we have created an all ages wordsearch competition.
-Winners will receive a copy of these inspirational books by Vashti Harrison:
+Based upon Black History Month and our displays, we also created an all ages wordsearch competition.
+Winners received a copy of these inspirational books by Vashti Harrison:

 - Little Leaders: Bold Women in Black History.

 - Little Leaders: Exceptional Men in Black History